SPS is pleased to announce the following webinar hosted by the Scientific Liaison Coalition

 Microbial communities are found at multiple human body sites.
 Collectively, an individual’s “microbiome” is now recognized as a key determinant in human health and well-being, including development.
 An individual’s microbiome is influenced by their lifestyle and environmental history.
 This raises new and provocative questions about the role of microbiota in commuting toxicological and epidemiological information.

 This webinar will review the dual function of microbiota in such chemical-microbial interactions, providing specific examples that demonstrate the extent to which an individual’s microbiome affects exposure pathways (toxicokinetics) as “gatekeepers” at biological barriers to chemical exposure, and signaling pathways (toxicodynamics) as “watchman” of human health and well-being.

 The research and professional activities of Dr. Silbergeld bridge science and policy, with a focus on the incorporation of mechanistic toxicology into environmental and occupational health policy.
 She also directs a Fogarty Training Program in Non-Communicable Diseases, which is a collaboration between Hopkins and the School of Public Health of Mongolia.

 The mission of the SLC is “improving the ability of societies to partner with other domestic and international organizations that have objectives consistent with the goal of increasing the impact of the science of toxicology to improve public health” by:

-- Functioning as a means to enhance cooperation among societies as equals with the goal of accomplishing tasks benefiting human health and disease prevention through joint and shared activities.
+• Functioning as a means to enhance cooperation among societies as equals with the goal of accomplishing tasks benefitting human health and disease prevention through joint and several shared activities.